KristofferC/KristofferC.github.io/content/post/intrinsics.md

 ## Introduction

-The good ol' days of processors getting higher clock cycles every year has been over for quite some time now.
+The good old days of processors getting higher clock cycles every year have been over for quite some time now.
-Instead, other features of CPUs are getting improved like the number of cores, size of cache, and the instruction set they support.
+Instead, other features of CPUs are getting improved like the number of cores, the size of the cache, and the instruction set they support.
-In order to be a responsible programmers, we should try our best to take advantage of the features the hardware provides.
+In order to be responsible programmers, we should try our best to take advantage of the features the hardware provides.
 One way of doing this is multithreading which is exploiting the fact that modern CPUs have multiple cores and can run multiple (possibly independent) instruction streams simultaneously.
-Another feature to take advantage of is that a single core on a modern processors can do operations on **multiple** values in one instruction (called SIMD - Single Instruction Multiple Data).
+Another feature to take advantage of is that a single core on modern processors can do operations on **multiple** values in one instruction (called SIMD - Single Instruction Multiple Data).

 This article is intended to give a short summary of using SIMD in the Julia programming language.
 It is intended for people already quite familiar with Julia.
-The first part is likely familiar to people that has been using Julia for a while, the latter part, which is about explicitly calling
+The first part is likely familiar to people that have been using Julia for a while, the latter part, which is about explicitly calling
-SIMD intrindics, might be new.
-To jump to the intrinsic bit, click here or read the TLDR about it below.
+SIMD intrinsics might be new.
+Feel free to scroll down to the intrinsic bit or read the TLDR about it below.

 ## TLDR (SIMD intrinsics)

-To call an intrinsic like `_mm_aesdec_si128`, call the intrinsic from C, use Clang with `-emit-llvm` to figure out the LLVM intrinsic ([for example](https://godbolt.org/z/vBTDVy)), call it with `ccall("insert_llvm_intrinsic", llvmcall, return_type, input_types, args...)` where an LLVM vector type like `<2 x i64>` is translated to the Julia type `NTuple{2, VecElement{Int64}}`:
+To call an intrinsic like `_mm_aesdec_si128`:

+* call the intrinsic from C
+* use Clang with `-emit-llvm` to figure out the LLVM intrinsic ([for example](https://godbolt.org/z/vBTDVy))
+* call the intrinsic from Julia with `ccall("insert_llvm_intrinsic", llvmcall, return_type, input_types, args...)`
+  where an LLVM vector type like `<2 x i64>` is translated to the Julia type `NTuple{2, VecElement{Int64}}`

+For example:

 ```jl
 julia> const __m128i = NTuple{2, VecElement{Int64}};